jhu-cs-uima-sp19/Thyme2Eat/README.md

 When you add a recipe to your meal plan, all of the ingredients and their amounts are automatically added to the shopping list.
 To access the shopping list, simpily go to the SHOPPING LIST in the navigation drawer.
 There, you can check off items that you have purchased, delete items that you no longer want, or add other items that you wish to purchase.

-# Implemented features for 1st Sprint:
+# Implemented features for First Sprint:
 - Integration with Spoonacular API and Firebase
 - Viewing the current meal plan from the home page.
 - Ability to change the time and date for a planned meal or to delete the meal, by long pressing on a recipe.